xvk-64/secure-programming-2024/README.md

 openssl rsa -in keytmp.pem -out key.pem
 ```

-Note, to use TLS with `npm run dev:server`, the `cert.pem` and `key.pem` files should be in the `pkg/server` directory.
+Note, `npm run dev:server` uses `pkg/server` as the working directory, so the `cert.pem` and `key.pem` files should be
-These by default will be in the repository folder -- move them to anywhere in `pkg/server` to use them.
+in that directory to use TLS.

+The self-signed certificate needs to be trusted by the browser before the secure websocket will connect.
+Go to
+`https://<URL>/filestore` and accept the security warning to trust the certificate.

 ## Advanced Testing
 For testing with networked neighbourhood, you need a definition of the other neighbourhood servers.
 You can generate this by running